amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 A compliance edge case in accounting → automatically improves orchestration in insurance, billing, and payroll.

-This isn't horizontal dominance (owning one industry) or vertical integration (owning the supply chain).
+<span class="marginnote"><span class="inline-code">Diagonal dominance</span> is distinct from both horizontal integration (one industry, many geographies) and vertical integration (one supply chain, many stages).
+It cuts across unrelated industries, connected not by market but by shared cognition.</span>This isn't horizontal dominance (owning one industry) or vertical integration (owning the supply chain).
 It's something new: diagonal dominance.

 A compound entity cuts across industries and domains, connecting them through a single orchestration layer.
 It sees patterns no standalone company could.
 Your accounting provider knows your legal structure.
 Your insurance broker understands your operational risks.
 Your property manager anticipates your growth.
 This isn't cross-selling, it's cross-intelligence.